GumTreeDiff/pythonparser/README.md

    <p>

    Now you can check if this bash script works: run `./gumtree` command in the terminal with no parameters.
-If you receive the same message everything is fine so far.
+If you receive this message, then everything is fine:

    </p>